 Because leasing companies are always balancing their fleet mix, they usually have strong relationships with vehicle and engine manufacturers and therefore, the best access to the newest technologies.
 Many of these upgraded features are enabling trucks to save fuel and decrease costly downtime, using such technologies as remote diagnostics and telematics.
 These features enable trucks to “talk” to service managers and diagnose problems before they get worse or before the vehicle enters the shop for repair.
 Some safety advancements, such as advance collision avoidance systems or anti-rollover brake systems, are often available on leased vehicles, as well.

 • Easy access to rental vehicles.
-Most FSL companies maintain a rental fleet of substitute vehicles to fill in for leased vehicles under repair or to supplement its core leased fleet.
-This is particularly advantageous in the food industry, which typically has variations in demand patterns, with peak seasons occurring several times a year.
+FSL companies virtually all maintain a rental fleet of substitute vehicles to fill in for leased vehicles under repair or to supplement its core leased fleet.
+This is particularly advantageous in the food industry, which typically has variations in demand patterns, with peak seasons occurring several times year.
 In this scenario, lessees can lease a fleet of vehicles at the minimum, “water-line” level, but still have easy access to rental vehicles, usually available for just a small premium to lease rates.

 • Budgeting and financing advantage.
 Among the top reasons why businesses consider leasing is that it provides an alternative form of financing the equipment they need.
 With capital being a limited resource, the investment needed for equipment is huge.
 Those funds often can earn a better return in another investment vehicle vs. spending upwards of $110,000 for a day cab or $115,000 to $130,000 for a sleeper tractor.
 The leasing entity assumes the market risk of the asset, leaving the lessee off the hook if there are fluctuations affecting the resale value of the equipment as it ages and depreciates.